google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 Moules Marinières

-White wine, shallots, garlic, parsley, butter.
-Bright, clean, deeply aromatic — quintessential French café.
+White wine, shallots, garlic, parsley, and butter.
+This combination is bright, clean, and deeply aromatic — quintessential French café.
+Get the recipe →

 Moules Normandes